Prague Experience logoPrague Experience top logo

 map showing St. George's Basilica at Prague Castle in Prague button to book St. George's Basilica at Prague Castle online

-The altar painting and frescos in the dome are the work of V.V.
+The altar painting and frescoes in the dome are the work of V.V.
 Reiner.

-Within the church lie tombs of major historic importance: in the Gothic Chapel of St. Ludmila lies the tomb of St. Ludmila, the saint and widow of the 9th century ruler Prince Borivoj.
-Also buried in the basilica are Prince Vratislav and Boleslav II.
+Within the church lie the tombs of significant historical figures, such as Prince Vratislav and Boleslav II.
+The tomb of St. Ludmila, the saint and widow of the 9th century ruler Prince Borivoj, can be seen in the Gothic Chapel of St. Ludmila.

-To enter St. George's Basilica visitors need to book a Prague Castle Tour or purchase a Self-Guided Prague Castle Ticket.
+To enter St. George's Basilica, visitors need to buy a Prague Castle Ticket (self-guided) or book a Prague Castle Tour with Entry Ticket (guided).

-The concerts are popular, so advance booking is essential (Prague Castle is a fair distance to travel only to find the concert you wish to attend is sold out).
+Concerts at St. George's Basilica only run during the main tourist season, so advance booking is essential (Prague Castle is a fair distance to travel to find the concert you wish to attend is sold out!).

-In winter, St. George's Basilica provides blankets for comfort, but it is still advisable to wear warm clothing for the concerts.
+In winter, St. George's Basilica is not heated.
+For the concerts, blankets are available for comfort, but it is still advisable to wear warm clothing.